 Approach: Composition

-If you want to conditionally render a component, sometimes is better to use React's composition model to have simpler components and better to understand typings:
+If you want to conditionally render a component, sometimes it is better to use React's composition model to have simpler components and better to understand typings:

 };